 Can I Use Another Nut Butter?

-Even though peanut butter is the main and most important ingredient in these cookies, you can make a swap if needed.
+Even though peanut butter is the main and most important ingredient in this peanut butter cookie recipe, you can make a swap if needed or to change up the flavor.
 This is a wonderful option if you have someone who has a peanut allergy.
 Almond butter would be a delicious substitute, and it would pair well with the almond flour.
 Cashew butter is another fabulous option too.
+Sunflower seed flour should work as well.

-Yes, you can easily make these cookies ahead of time.
+You can easily make these almond flour peanut butter cookies ahead of time.
 Prepare the dough and bake them as directed.
 Then allow the cookies time to cool off completely.
 Once they are entirely cooled, then place them in a container that’s airtight.
 They will last up to 4 days.
 You can store them in the fridge or leave them in your pantry.

 - Preheat oven to 350.
 Line a large cookie sheet with parchment paper.